sfox1975/Udacity-DAND-Project-6/README.md

 ## Summary

-The purpose of my data visualization is to demonstrate the rapid growth in employment at Amazon over the last 15 years, and how that growth has been fueled by sales growth and major new product launches.
-Given the huge number of job openings in my town (Seattle) listed by Amazon, I wanted to further understand how their employment numbers have changed over time and how those changes map to revenue growth and major new product launches.
-To do so, I have constructed a timeline that demonstrates that employment growth has lagged sales growth (i.e. sales growth appear to be driving the huge need for new employees) and I have also overlaid the timeline with a few key product launches (Prime, AWS, Kindle, Studio and Echo).
+The purpose of my data visualization is to demonstrate the rapid growth in employment at Amazon over the last 15 years, and how that growth has coincided with sales growth and major new product launches.
+Given the huge number of job openings listed in my town (Seattle) by Amazon, I wanted to further understand how their employment numbers have changed over time and how those changes map to revenue growth and major new product launches.
+To do so, I have constructed a timeline that demonstrates that employment growth has lagged sales growth (i.e. sales growth appear to be driving the huge need for new employees) and I have also overlaid the timeline with a few key product launches (Prime, AWS, Kindle, Studio and Echo), for the purpose of further informing the audience.

 ## Design